krishNala/terraform-ansible-mule-runtime-deployment/readme.md

     sg_ec2_ports = [8081,8082,8083]
     developer_ingress_src = ["10.0.0.0/24"]
  ```
-By default, egress traffic has been enabled for 0.0.0.0/0 on ports 80 & 443.
+By default, egress traffic has been enabled for 0.0.0.0/0 on ports 80 & 443 (this is to update software and download the likes of Mule and CloudWatch agent).
 To amend this level of access update the variables in the root variables.tf configuration:
 ```
     variable "default_sg_egress_dst" {
 	    type 		= list(string)
-	    description = "List of allowed ingress CIDR blocks" default 	= ["0.0.0.0/0"]
+	    description = "List of allowed egress CIDR blocks" default 	= ["0.0.0.0/0"]
     }
     variable "sg_ec2_egress_ports" {
 	    type        = list(number)
-	    description = "The ports to expose on a security group for the ingress traffic" default     = [80,443]
+	    description = "The ports to allow egress traffic from the security group" default     = [80,443]
     }
 ```